 Children grow and thrive best when they eat well.
-If you provide meals, snacks and drinks, you have an obligation under the EYFS to ensure that these are healthy, balanced and nutritious.
+If you provide meals, snacks and drinks, you have an obligation under the EYFS (England) or under CIW requirements (Wales) to ensure that these are healthy, balanced and nutritious.

 Our friends at the Children's Food Trust have loads of free information, practical guides, menu planners and nutrition guides for childminders and other childcare professionals to download.
 These will help inspire your menus and, most importantly, understand what and why children need to eat well.